If your model is underperforming, the problem is often not the algorithm. It is the data behind it.

 Below are the key types of data sets in machine learning, each with distinct characteristics and use cases.

 Structured data is organized and easy for machines to read.
-Think rows and columns in spreadsheets.
+Examples include spreadsheets, CRM exports, SQL tables, and transaction logs.

 Many machine learning development services specialize in converting unstructured data into a format suitable for training deep learning models.